Tierran/Ironclaw2E-FoundryVTT-System/README.md

 The 'One Line' macros allow the dice pools to be inputted in standard dice notation: "*(number of dice)*d*(sides of the die)*, *(number)*d*(sides)*", for example "d12, 3d6,2d12".
 Each separate type of die must be separated with a comma, but the system automatically removes spaces between types.
 Multiple pools of the same type are automatically added together.

 Setting up dice pools for items follows this format: "*(trait or skill name)*, *(another name)*;*(any bonus dice in one line format)*", eg. "Body, Melee Combat, dodge,weathersense;d12".
 The order of skills and traits are arbitrary and can include spaces in the name, but every name must be separated with a comma.
 The semicolon (;) separates the stat names from bonus dice, which are formatted the same way as one line rolls.
 If there is no bonus dice, the semicolon can be omitted.
+For gifts that only grant situational bonuses to certain things without any related skills, like Strength or Veteran, the gift dice pool should be set without any stat names, eg. ";d12".
+The gift dice are used in some places within the system gift tracking.

 While currently not used in the programming, the *Effect* field in weapons should be formatted so that every attribute is separated with a comma, eg. "Damage +2, Slaying, Awkward", for future-proofing.
 Currently, the system does not allow dice pools to include items.
 Instead, the system tries to track common gifts and items that should be included in dice pools, eg. including worn armor in Soak rolls.
 This is completely hard-coded though, so I'm afraid it won't be perfect.